tegorman13/ai_gd_chapter/Categories.md

 - Carter 2024 - Integrating artificial intelligence into team decision-making: Toward a theory of AI–human team effectiveness
 - Cui & Yasseri 2024- Ai enhanced collective intelligence
 - Kumar_2024_Human Mental Models of Self, Others, and AI Agents
+- Wang 2024 - Social-RAG: Retrieving from Group Interactions to Socially Ground Proactive AI Generation to Group Preferences

 ### Information Search
 - Giannoccaro 2020 - Search behavior of individuals working in teams: A behavioral study on complex landscapes
 	- not an AI study